Information on reporting

 Obtaining survey documents

-The SNB informs the reporting institutions in writing about which survey documents are needed.
-Please use the release as indicated in the letter, i.e. the published release relevant for the reference date for which you are reporting.
+The SNB informs the reporting institutions in writing about their reporting obligation, and which survey documents are needed.
+Please use the release as indicated in the letter (i.e. the published release relevant for the reference date for which you are reporting).

-You will find the survey documents on the relevant page of the survey.
+Survey documents are accessed via the page listing all the survey documents.
 Here you will find survey documents for data deliveries and pdf files with notes and additional information.
 The survey documents are packaged in ZIP files containing all the documents relating to a particular survey.
 We recommend downloading the ZIP files and then extracting to a folder.
 This ensures that any links between Excel files continue to work.